ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 Two-Stage Battery Failsafe
 --------------------------

-Plane 3.9 (and higher) includes a two-layer battery failsafe.
+Plane includes a two-layer battery failsafe.
 This allows setting up a follow-up action if the battery voltage or remaining capacity falls below an even lower threshold.

 - :ref:`BATT_CRT_VOLT <BATT_CRT_VOLT>` - holds the secondary (lower) voltage threshold.
 Set to zero to disable.
 Default is zero.
 - :ref:`BATT_CRT_MAH <BATT_CRT_MAH>` - holds the secondary (lower) capacity threshold.
 Set to zero to disable.
 Default is zero.